 Let me show you how to elevate your Easter baskets with this super fun and easy decoupage Easter egg DIY.

+Looking for a simple DIY project for Easter?!
+This Easter egg craft is the perfect solution!
 This is my first year decorating for Easter and I am excited to add some fun spring touches to our everyday décor.
 A holiday décor collection isn’t complete without a few DIY or crafty pieces, right?!
-This is why I decided to upgrade the look of my ordinary plastic eggs with this fun decoupage technique!
-In this tutorial, I share my best decoupaging tips and tricks with this decoupage Easter egg DIY.
-You don’t have to spend a fortune to decorate for Easter.
-This DIY cost me less than $5 to make!
-It’s similar to my foam pumpkin tutorial.
-All you need is a few plastic Easter eggs, paper (virtually any kind), and some mod podge.
+This is why I decided to upgrade the look of my ordinary plastic eggs with this fun decoupage project!

 What is Decoupage?